We just have to win this election because he's even predicting a bloodbath.

 You can stop a perpetrator, make him, you know, stop what he's doing.

-You don't have to kill them, but you stop them, and that's really the goal.
+You don't have to kill him, but you stop them.

-Watch the videos, and if they don't convince you, nothing will.
+And if they don't convince you, nothing will.

-This is a powerful deterrent.
+This is powerful deterrent.

 I'm telling you, it works.

-BY RNA.com slash Hannity, and you'll get 10% off.
+B-Y-R-N-A.com slash Hannity, and you'll get 10% off.

-800-941 Sean, if you want to be a part of the program.
+800-941, Sean, if you want to be a part of the program.

-Uh all right, let's say hi to Ron in Utah.
+All right, let's say hi to Ron in Utah.

 Ron, hi, how are you?